 If a holder wishes to exercise its conversion right, such holder must deliver a conversion notice, together, if the new notes are in certificated form, with the certificated security, to the conversion agent along with appropriate endorsements and transfer documents, if required, and pay any transfer or similar tax, if required.
-The date you comply with these requirements is referred to as the "conversion date."
 Holders may obtain copies of the required form of the conversion notice from the conversion agent.
-Cash payable upon conversion, together with a certificate for the number of full shares of our common stock, if any, into which any notes are converted, will be delivered through the conversion agent promptly, but no later than the fifth business day, following the conversion date.
+Cash payable upon conversion, together with a certificate for the number of full shares of our common stock, if any, into which any notes are converted, will be delivered through the conversion agent as described under " -- Net Share Settlement Upon Conversion."